|REALITIES OF WAR

 in this forum:

 Will the movie change the public's attitude towards military service?
 Why was public reaction to the movie so strong?
 What other war movies do you like or dislike?
 How do American and foreign films compare?
-The Online NewsHour asks: Do you notice anything distinctly American about Hollywood war movies?
-If you have seen foreign war movies, what differences do you notice about how they portray war on film?
+The Online NewsHour asks: What other American war movies do you like or dislike?
+Why?

 John Chambers responds: